 There is a geological fault line running under the whole of the Earth's crust.
 Eons-worth of sounds, both ancient and modern noise, is harmonically bound together, trapped inside our ancient rocks.
 For just a few days at a time, these sonic emissions erupt into volcanic explosions of sound - just audible above ground level.
 Gobbledegook has created the National Institute of Sonic Geology to investigate these ancient melodies.
 Find out more about the Ear Trumpet universe and Sonic Geology.

 Ear Trumpet is a site-responsive work that has been performed extensively in the UK at events including Greenwich and Docklands International Festival, Salisbury International Arts Festival, Brighton Festival, Winchester Hat Fair and Inside Out Dorset.
-Gobbledeook has performed at Seoul Street Arts Festival, South Korea and in 2018 will be performing at the Pforzheim Festival, Germany.
+Gobbledeook has performed at Seoul Street Arts Festival, South Korea and in 2018 presented at the Pforzheim Festival, Germany.

 The piece was inspired by the ancient ceremonial landscape of the South Dorset Ridgeway AONB and geological time.